arrenree/KDB/README.md

 bmw     | 5
 ford    | 5

-/ returns values that are same (ferrari 100)
-/ does NOT dupe same values
+/ matches on keys (ferrari). if same value, copies value / does NOT dupe same values
-/ any values that do NOT equal, adds as new row
-/ ford = 100 and 5. so new tables contains both values
+/ if match on key (ford), but no match on value (100 v 5), returns BOTH values / if no match on key (rover), returns key + value as new row
 ```

 <a name="except_table"></a>